ninezerozeronine/chip-computer/sphinx_docs/modules/clock.rst

+.. _clock_module:

 Clock
 =====

 The clock produces signals that synchronise the operation of all the other modules in the computer.

 It can drive the operation of the computer step by step for debugging or at an arbitrary speed.

 Interface and Operation
 -----------------------